 The majority of photographers could use Action Photo for their film processing needs; 35mm, 120, and 4×5 large format film are all developed.
-Color, black and white, and even E-6 slide film are all processed on-site.
+Color, black and white, and even E-6 slide film can all be processed.

 While film processing is the main game, you can still handle any printing needs or transfer analog video to digital.

-“1-Hour Photo” labs are getting harder and harder to find, and even when you do, the “1-Hour” part of the name is oftentimes just a relic of the past.
-Which is why we were so excited to come across Montclair 1-Hour Photo.
+“1-Hour Photo” labs are getting harder and harder to find, and even when you do, the “1-Hour” part of is often just a relic of the past.
+We were excited to find that Monclair still offers one hour developing for color film.

 As with most any old-school photoshop, you can also get prints of your photos and pick up a few rolls of fresh film to replenish your stash.

-A1 Photo and Video Lab operate two locations in the San Francisco area; Concord and Berkley.
+A1 Photo and Video Lab operate two locations in the San Francisco Bay area; Concord and Berkley.

 Where to Develop Film in Berkley

-Established in 1970 and still operating with the least original name imaginable, Photo Lab is a great place for film developing in Berkley.
+Established in 1970 and still operating with the least original name imaginable, Photo Lab offers film developing in Berkley.

 All sorts of film photographers can have their film developed at Photo Lab; 35mm, 120, and 4×5 are all developed, in C-41 color, black and white, and E-6 slide film.